-The design of emergency evacuation routes should also take into account the needs of spectators with disabilities (see Appendix 1).
+The design of emergency evacuation routes should also take into account the needs of disabled spectators, including having visual and audible emergency evacuation alarms in all accessible toilets and designated evacuation routes. (see Appendix 1).

 Management of emergency evacuation routes